CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 version: "1.0"
 draft: true
 ---
-This section provides guidance on how to customize and adapt the main individual pieces of the Cumulus Production Ready Automation to suit your own needs and work for your own environment.
+This section provides guidance on how to customize and adapt the main individual pieces of the Cumulus Production Ready Automation to suit your own needs to work for your own environment.

-These main features of the Cumulus Production Ready Automation depend on each other to provide the fully operationalized automated data center.
+These main features of the Cumulus Production Ready Automation depend on each other to provide the fully operationalized automated data center:

 - Base simulation
-- Automation providing infrastructure as code (IaC)
+- Automation providing Infrastructure as Code (IaC)
 - Continuous Integration/Continuous Deployment (CI/CD)

 Building a simulation that represents your production network is the first step in taking advantage of next generation NetDevOps style operational workflows.
 Ideally, you test all network changes in simulation or in a staging environment before they reach production.
 Cumulus VX is an extremely lightweight and high fidelity simulation platform.
 With a small memory footprint and all of the software components being exactly the same as Cumulus Linux running on hardware, you can construct a highly scalable and robust simulation environment  that matches the production environment; from interface labels down to MAC addresses.